adamjstewart/prolog/docs/implementation.rst

 Printing Query Results
 ''''''''''''''''''''''

-Since the evaluator returns a database to the interpretor, the evaluator needs to print the results of the query before returning.
+Since the evaluator returns a database to the interpreter, the evaluator needs to print the results of the query before returning.
 If the results are empty the evaluator prints ``false`` for the user and returns.
 If there is at least 1 item in the results the evaluator prints all of the bindings for the variables from the user's query and then prints ``true`` and returns.
-For each result in result, for each variable in the user's query, the result is checked for a binding for that variable.
+For each result in ``result``, for each variable in the user's query, the result is checked for a binding for that variable.
 If the binding is to another variable or there is no binding then that variable is free and the user gets told that the variable is free.
 Otherwise, the binding is printed.

 The Unification Algorithm
 '''''''''''''''''''''''''

 Unification is at the heart of the query evaluation algorithm.
 It is used to match a rule or fact from the database to a subgoal to see if that rule or fact can be used to prove the subgoal.
-It is also used update the substitutions to use for the ``eval_query`` recursive call when a rule or fact from the database has matched the subgoal.
+It is also used to update the substitutions to use for the ``eval_query`` recursive call when a rule or fact from the database has matched the subgoal.
 The algorithm is mostly the same as the one that was presented in `lecture 16 <https://courses.engr.illinois.edu/cs421/fa2017/CS421D/lectures/15-16-poly-type-infer-unif.pdf>`_ and we implemented for `ML4 <https://courses.engr.illinois.edu/cs421/fa2017/CS421D/mps/ML4/>`_ during the semester, except for a few differences.

 In our case ``VarExp`` represents a variable, ``TermExp`` represents a functor or atom, and ``ConstExp`` represents a constant integer, float, or string.
-As such we needed to add a orient case for the situation when there is a constraint ``(s, t)`` where ``s`` is a ``ConstExp`` and ``t`` is a ``VarExp``, a fail case for the situation when there is a constraint ``(s, t)`` where ``s`` is a ``TermExp`` and ``t`` is a ``ConstExp``, and a fail case for  the situation when there is a constraint ``(s, t)`` where ``s`` is a ``ConstExp`` and ``t`` is a ``ConstExp`` and ``s != t``.
+As such we needed to add an orient case for the situation when there is a constraint ``(s, t)`` where ``s`` is a ``ConstExp`` and ``t`` is a ``VarExp``, a fail case for the situation when there is a constraint ``(s, t)`` where ``s`` is a ``TermExp`` and ``t`` is a ``ConstExp``, and a fail case for  the situation when there is a constraint ``(s, t)`` where ``s`` is a ``ConstExp`` and ``t`` is a ``ConstExp`` and ``s != t``.

 The modified unification algorithm psuedocode is listed here (inspired by the algorithm that was presented in `lecture 16 <https://courses.engr.illinois.edu/cs421/fa2017/CS421D/lectures/15-16-poly-type-infer-unif.pdf>`_):